A Critical Look at Leaders and Leadership

 Leadership itself is an interdisciplinary study spanning biology, psychology, sociology, political science, ethics, history, communication, cultural studies, and business management.

-The interdisciplinary structure of the UI&U Ph.D. program supports a curriculum that treats leadership as a way of being in the world, examines dynamics of power, is grounded in ethics and philosophy, and explores how leaders can effect social justice and change through public policy.
+The interdisciplinary structure of the Union Institute & University Ph.D. program supports a curriculum that treats leadership as a way of being in the world, examines dynamics of power, is grounded in ethics and philosophy, and explores how leaders can effect social justice and change through public policy.
 This interdisciplinary approach, along with the foundational themes of ethics and social justice, engaging difference, and creative process, provide Union Institute & University graduates with a unique perspective on the role of leaders and leadership in a changing, complex, and global world.

 Degree Outcomes and the Career Paths Followed by Graduates